 - If you intend to check up on potential recruits you should say so in advance.

-- Be particularly careful in asking for sensitive personal information.
+- Be particularly careful in asking for sensitive personal data.

 - If you need to ask about criminal convictions, ask at the end of the recruitment process, just before you offer the successful candidate a job.
 Asking all the candidates at the beginning could be unnecessarily intrusive.

-3.3 Remember that applicants have a right to see all the information you hold on them.
+Remember that applicants have a right to see all the information you hold on them